About the Institute for Continued Learning (ICL)

 Current membership is 160, a number limited by the available meeting space.
 There is a waiting list to join.

 An annual non-refundable membership fee (currently $165ºº) is required for participation.
-Membership renewal deadline is May 31 each year.
+Membership renewal deadline is the last day of the Spring Semester each year.

-Further information may be obtained from the Membership Director by clicking on "Contact Us" near the bottom of the left sidebar.
+Further information may be obtained from the Membership Director by clicking on "Contact Us" in the INSTITUTE FOR CONTINUTED LEARNING MENU in the upper right (red dot).

-An application form for ICL membership can be filled out online and submitted electronically (start by clicking on the "Applying for ICL Membership" link in left column).
+An application form for ICL membership can be filled out online and submitted electronically (start by clicking on the "Applying for ICL Membership" link in ICL MENU in the upper right).

 ICL is a self-directed academic program.
 ICL members who serve on the Curriculum Committee design the instructional program.
 At the same time, ICL is part of the University and operates under the general oversight of the University to ensure consistency with University values and policies.